Python-Markdown/markdown/docs/extensions/api.md

 postprocessors.

 There are classes and helpers provided to ease writing your extension.
 Each part of the API is discussed in its respective section below.
-Additionally, you can walk through the [Tutorial on Writing Extensions][tutorial]; look at some of the [Available Extensions][] and their [source code][extension source].
+Additionally, you can walk through the [Tutorial on Writing Extensions][tutorial]; browse the [API Reference][markdown] which was generated from the source code; look at some of the [Available Extensions][] and their [source code][extension source].
 As always, you may report bugs, ask for help, and discuss various other issues on the [bug tracker].

 ## Phases of processing {: #stages }